tricia-holmes/rock-paper-scissors/README.md

     1. Sailor Moon 🌙,
     1. Sailor Jupiter ⚡️

-- Just like with `classic`, a player can go back to the `home page` using the `Change Game?` button on the bottom right hand side.
+- Just like with `classic`, a player can go back to the `home page` using the `Change Game?` button on the bottom left-hand side.

 ### Win Map <img src="https://user-images.githubusercontent.com/108706408/192685203-ae70ae42-9218-48b0-92ce-de5c912b17f4.gif" width="25" height="25"/>
 ___